pyr0gan/nibble/README.md

-nibble
+# NIBBLE - NEAR Interactive Building Block Learning Environment
 ==================

-This [React] app was initialized with [create-near-app]
+This [React] app was initialized with [create-near-app] and enhanced with several interesting features by the Figment Learn team.

 Quick Start
 ===========

-To run this project locally:
+Using gitpod is the best option, but if you want to run this project locally:

 1. Prerequisites: Make sure you've installed [Node.js] ≥ 12
 2. Install dependencies: `yarn install`